 The federal income tax form 1040EZ is the simplest form to use to file your federal tax return.
 According to the Internal Revenue Service, not everyone qualifies to file with the 1040EZ.
 The 1040 EZ is only available for taxpayers who are either married and filing a joint return or single and under 65 years of age.
 In addition, filers using this form should not have any dependents and income must be under $100,000.
-As of 2010, some of the allowable credits you are allowed to take are making work pay and earned income credits.
+As of 2018, you may be able to claim the Earned Income Credit, though in many cases a 1040 form is required instead.

-However, if you qualify to claim certain credits and meet income requirements you must use form 1040A.
-The IRS criteria for 2010 federal income tax filings show that you qualify to use form 1040A if your taxable income is under $100,000 and originates from traditional wages, interest, capital gains scholarships, any form of pension distributions, unemployment or distributions from the Alaska Permanent Fund.
-In addition, form 1040A is ideal if you do not itemize your deductions and claim any one of the following income adjustments: IRA contribution deduction, student loan interest, tuition or educator expenses.
+If you qualify to claim certain credits but don't want to itemize deductions, you may be able to use form 1040A.
+The IRS criteria for form 1040A includes taxable income under $100,000 that originates from traditional wages, interest, capital gains scholarships, any form of pension distributions, unemployment or distributions from the Alaska Permanent Fund.
+In addition, form 1040A is ideal if your claim any one of the following income adjustments: IRA contribution deduction, student loan interest, tuition or educator expenses.
 You may also use form 1040A if you claim certain credits like child tax, education and earned income credit.

 The traditional 1040 is the standard federal income tax form that fits most tax situations.
 A standard 1040 form is the appropriate form to file for a refund of federal tax withholding on your income from a sale of property or other income subject to income tax.
 The IRS has minimal standards to help taxpayers determine if filing a 1040 is appropriate.
-For example married couples filing joint returns whose income is at least $18,700 and claiming only standard deductions and credits may use form 1040.
-Single filers under the age of 65 with annual income of least $9,350 are also eligible to file a standard federal income tax form.
+If you have certain types of income, such as self-employment income from a farm or business, unreported tips, investment dividends or income from a trust or estate, you must use form 1040.
+An income greater than $100,000 also requires you to use 1040.
+Additional reasons for using 1040 include itemizing deductions, claiming certain tax credits or owing household employment taxes.

 The IRS requires nonresidents of the U.S. to file a federal income tax return with form 1040NR.
 This form is required for certain taxpayers under certain conditions.
 According to the IRS, form 1040NR is required if you are involved in business in the U.S. If sufficient tax is not withheld during the year from employment or business, you must file a 1040NR to settle the outstanding tax.
 Representatives of deceased persons or estates required to file a 1040NR must do so for the tax year in which the income is generated.